Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Attempt to get CSP working
 - theme customize

+script
+source > cache directory
+target > app directory (dive)
+sourceProperty > property on cache task targetProperty > property on app task matching source property
+output:
+    map with keys for each app directory and an object with app/cache ID IDs for cache tasks not found

+{
+    'coerthas': {
+        'central-highlands': [
+            { app: '0', cache: '240' }
+        ]
+    },
+    notFound: [241]
+}

 ----- Chains
 Oh, Beehive Yourself should grant Satisfaction Guaranteed-Shirr I all other first quests for custom deliveries too